 Some works tackled the abstract reasoning abilities of neural networks by using Raven's Progressive Matrices (RPM).
 RPMs consist of visual geometric designs with a missing part.
 The test taker is given a small number of different choices to pick from and fill in the missing piece.
-In particular, Zhang et al. (2019) tried to establish a semantic link between vision and reasoning by employing hierarchical representations suitable for relational and analytical thinking.
+In particular, Zhang et al. [20] tried to establish a semantic link between vision and reasoning by employing hierarchical representations suitable for relational and analytical thinking.

-Instead, Santoro et al. (2018) introduced Procedurally Generated Matrices (PGMs), similar to RPMs but procedurally generated using a detailed algorithm to create a fully controlled environment.
+Instead, Santoro et al. [15] introduced Procedurally Generated Matrices (PGMs), similar to RPMs but procedurally generated using a detailed algorithm to create a fully controlled environment.
 They introduced a novel architecture that defeated popular state-of-the-art models like ResNets.

-In Yang et al. (2018) a synthetic dataset has been introduced to test the abilities of a network of memorizing configurations.
+In [19] a synthetic dataset has been introduced to test the abilities of a network of memorizing configurations.
 Although it is similar in essence to 2D synthetic datasets like Sort-of-CLEVR, it is specifically designed to study the behavior of working memories.

-A simple yet powerful dataset was introduced in Fleuret et al. (2011).
+A simple yet powerful dataset was introduced in Fleuret et al. [1].
 They introduced the Synthetic Visual Reasoning Test (SVRT) dataset, composed of simple images containing closed shapes.
 It was developed to test the relational and comparison abilities of artificial vision systems.
-In Stabinger et al. (2016) the authors first showed, using the SVRT dataset, that the tasks involving comparisons between shapes were difficult to solve for convolutional architectures like LeNet and GoogLeNet (Szegedy et al., 2015).
+In [17] the authors first showed, using the SVRT dataset, that the tasks involving comparisons between shapes were difficult to solve for convolutional architectures like LeNet and GoogLeNet [18].

-Recently, Messina et al. (Messina et al., 2019c) demonstrated that some state-of-the-art deep learning architectures for classifying images, in particular ResNet models, can learn this task, generalizing to some extent.
+Recently, Messina et al. [14] demonstrated that some state-ofthe-art deep learning architectures for classifying images, in particular ResNet models, can learn this task, generalizing to some extent.

-3. Review of the Same-different Problems
+3. Review of the same-different problems